OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ### Methods

-Basically, all public, non-static methods and non-public but void methods in a `QObject`-based class are considered to be invokable by Qt.
-You can avoid this by annotating the method with `@QtUninvokable`.
-On the other hand, static and non-public methods as well as constructors can be made invokable with annotation `@QtInvokable`.
+Basically, all public and non-static methods in a `QObject`-based class are considered to be invokable by Qt.
+This additionally applies to non-public void methods.
+If you want to make other members invokable (i.e. static and non-public methods as well as constructors) use the `@QtInvokable` annotation.
+Likewise, you can avoid a method to be invokable by annotating with `@QtUninvokable`.

 ```Java
 public class Implementor extends QObject{